cossacklabs/product-docs/acra/acra-in-depth/data-flow/_index.md

 #### When to use

 When some parts of the dataflow should be end-to-end encrypted.
-We strongly advise to combine this approach with typical dataflow using AcraServer/AcraTranslator - meaning, that some apps will use Acra server-side as designed, while some apps will process data on client-side only.
+We strongly advise to combine this approach with typical dataflow using AcraServer/AcraTranslator - meaning, that some apps will use AcraServer/AcraTranslator as designed, while some apps will process data on client-side only.

 #### Which components to use